damsmcfly/komorebi-settings/README.md

-# Force restart Komorebi Bar when Windows 11 resumes from sleep.
+# Force restart Komorebi Bar when W11 resumes from sleep.
 1. Create a file named restart-komorebi.cmd (I created it in the Komorebi program folder) with the following content:

 ```